The Global Aviation System and Regulatory Framework

 - Articulate the primary purpose, goals and constraints of the global aviation system

-- Interpret and employ essential aviation domain language to effectively communicate with aviation stakeholders
+- Interpret and translate both aviation legal and regulatory terms and domain-specific language to effectively with aviation stakeholders

 Teaching methods